naviter/seeyou_file_formats/OpenAir_File_Format_Support.md

 ### Distance

-Distance is measured in nautical miles `nm` and is implied, meaning it is specified <u>without a unit.</u>  This applies to definitions such as radii, widths and segmens, see: [DA](#da:-define-an-arc-between-start-and-end-bearing), [DB](#db:-define-an-arc-between-start-and-end-point), [DY](#dy:-define-an-airway-segment), or [V](#v:-variable-assignment) for more.
+Distance is measured in nautical miles `nm` and is implied, meaning it is specified <u>without a unit.</u>  This applies to definitions such as radii, widths and segments, see: [DA](#da:-define-an-arc-between-start-and-end-bearing), [DB](#db:-define-an-arc-between-start-and-end-point), [DY](#dy:-define-an-airway-segment), or [V](#v:-variable-assignment) for more.

 ## Airspace Definition

 An airspace definition consists of a series of commands grouped into a block starting with `AC` and the rest of the 'A' commands.
-This is followed by the geometric definiton of the airpsace, which utilazes commands starting with `D` and/or `V`
+This is followed by the geometric definiton of the airpsace, which utilizes commands starting with `D` and/or `V`

 > [!IMPORTANT]
 > Each individual airspace definition must begin with the `AC` command.